Does the USAN Council only review applications at its 2 yearly meetings?

 What is required of trademark searches, conflict searches and linguistic analyses for suggested USAN at the time a USAN application is submitted?
 When, if ever, is the best time to perform this type of research?

-At the time the USAN application is submitted, all we require is a preliminary, potential conflict review on the suggested USAN.
+All we require is a preliminary, potential conflict review on the suggested USAN at the time the USAN application is submitted.
 What this entails is an Internet search through a search engine such as Google or Yahoo, a search on MedNet and a search on the USAN website and USP database.
-Additional searches can include the United States Patent and Trademark Office and the Office for Harmonization in the Internal Market (Trademarks and Designs) which provides information regarding the European Community.
+Additional searches can include the United States Patent and Trademark Office and the Office for Harmonization in the Internal Market (Trademarks and Designs) that provides information regarding the European Community.

 We do not require a lengthy, detailed, commissioned analysis or linguistic research activity of suggested names.
-If, however, you as the applicant choose to perform a detailed, commissioned analysis or linguistic report of the suggested name, it should be performed after notification of the USAN Council's recommended name.
+If you as the applicant choose to perform a detailed, commissioned analysis or linguistic report of the suggested name, that step should be done after notification of the USAN Council's recommended name.
 Please keep in mind that the USAN Council could—and often does—recommend changes to the suggested names initially submitted by an applicant.

 Our company would like a new stem to describe our compound.
 How do we obtain a new stem?

 Lately, more and more new stem requests are received by USAN staff.
-However, with over 300 approved USAN stems, and over 100 infixes, the chances are that a current stem or infix exists that would correctly and meaningfully describe your compound to health care practitioners.
+However, with over 300 approved USAN stems and over 100 infixes, the chances are that a current stem or infix exists that would correctly and meaningfully describe your compound to health care practitioners.
 The goal of the USAN Program is to provide meaningful, informative designations for compounds to enhance correct prescribing practices and patient safety.
-It is up to the sponsor to convince the USAN Council that the compound warrants a new stem:
+The sponsor should be the one to convince the USAN Council that the compound warrants a new stem: